 Why did Jesus say Martha, Martha?

-“Martha, Martha, the Lord answered, you are worried and upset about many things, but only one thing is needed.
-Mary has chosen what is better, and it will not be taken away from her.” vv41-42.
+“Martha, Martha, the Lord answered, you are worried and troubled about many things.
+But one thing is needed, and Mary has chosen that good part, which will not be taken away from her.” vv41-42(NKJV)